-Last night, I thought to myself “Hey, you should create an About Me page so people don’t think you’re offering, like, theraputic advice or something.”
-(Why I suspected anyone would think that, I leave to you to understand… I don’t).
-So I grabbed my therapy journal and started writing, and here is what I wrote, cross-outs and all:
+Last night, I thought to myself “Hey, you should create an About Me page so people don’t think you’re offering, like, therapeutic advice or something.”
+(Why I suspected anyone would think that I leave it to you to understand… I don’t).
+So, I grabbed my therapy journal and started writing, and here is what I wrote, cross-outs and all:

 This blog is not here to offer any advice.
 I’m not writing these posts to offer any advice to the world.
 I’m a person going through who is doing therapy for the first time.
 I have no insights for you or the world.
 Most days I count it a win if I get to work close to on-time.
 I’m just jotting down some thoughts to share with my therapist at our next session.

 My version of Borderline Personality Disorder is not the same as yours, or that of your friend or family member with the diagnosis, and if I’m fortunate enough that my therapy ends up giving me some relief from the self-tormenting thoughts I’ve had for years, or even if it just helps me understand what’s going on, that will be wonderful, but I don’t

 think that have any idea if these random jottings can help anyone else.

 If something I write sparks some helpful idea for…

 And then it was time for supper and Westworld (which may be a series that’s just a bit too on-point for a guy with BPD to be watching, but…).

 This morning I got up and got a cup of coffee and started thinking about this About page and my blog, and my inner dialog went something like this: